MenesAmenhotep/sticky/README.md

 value of 'fixed' or 'absolute' , depending on the element and scroll direction.

-For details regarding usage and implementation please see files index.html and float.js
+For details regarding usage and implementation please see files index.html and stickyHead.js

-As of  30.07.2019 for :
+As of  14.05.2020 for :

-                 Chrome Opera  FireFox (partialy,  because of bug 1559098) Edge ( partialy )
+                 Chrome, Opera, FireFox (with workaround for bug 1559098), Edge

 Logic